amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 > On Windows, there isn't a root directory for the entire machine.
 > File systems are rooted on the storage volume that they use.
 > For example, `A:\` has traditionally referred to the root directory of a floppy drive.
-> And `C:\` generally refers to the root directory that contains user files, programs, and windows itself.
+> And `C:\` generally refers to the root directory that contains user files, programs, and Windows itself.
 >
 > On Mac/Linux, the operating system defines a single file system for all devices.
 > The root folder is '/'.